mendix/docs/content/developerportal/community-tools/how-to-set-up-your-partner-profile.md

 * Have a Mendix Profile (register [here](https://www.mendix.com/try-now/?utm_source=documentation&utm_medium=community&utm_campaign=signup) and see [Mendix Profile](/developerportal/mendix-profile/index))

-## 3 Logging In to the Partner Profile
+## 3 Signing In to the Partner Profile

 To sign in to the Partner Profile, edit it, and make it public, follow these steps: